 Forest Gump couldn’t have said it any better – “Simple is as simple does.”
 Brands providing an integrated experience across channels make it simpler and easier for customers to engage.
 Whether it’s the one-off Google search experience or ordering a sandwich at Subway – two of the most highly ranked ’simple’ brands – a simple and easy experience differentiates your business from the competition.
 Making it easy to find your brand and consume your content is the key to winning their heart!

-3. Quickly resolve the bumps in the road.
+3. Quickly resolve the bumps in the road using your social channels

 With smartphone adoption reaching 70% in the U.S, reported by Asymco, providing a mobile customer experience is not an option, but a requirement!
 From mobile banking experiences like TD Bank offers or content updates from the Wall Street Journals app, customers want mobile access to your brand.
 As the man in the old Verizon commercial says “Can you hear me now?”

-10. Create the circle of trust for your customers.
+10. Create a circle of trust for your customers

 As Jimi Hendrix kind of said, “Are you (customer) experienced?”
 If you aren’t, then you aren’t adding value to your customers, and you will lose the battle and the war with your competition.